-[Eff 2/24/90; am and comp 10/10/98; comp 2/2/02; comp 12/9/02; am and comp 11/3/05] (Auth: HRS §\$206E-4, 206E-5, 206E-7) (Imp: HRS §\$206E-4, 206E-5, 206E-7) - \$15-23-142 Landscaping. (a) The authority recognizes the aesthetic, ecological, and economic value of landscaping and requires its use to establish an outstanding visual environment, to promote compatibility between land uses by reducing impacts of specific developments, and to enhance and define public and private spaces. - (b) All required yards shall be landscaped, except that front yards may be paved in accordance with specifications that are subject to review and approval by the executive director if ground floor windows are provided. - (c) Street trees shall be provided in accordance with specifications that are subject to review and approval by the executive director.
-Unless otherwise approved by the executive director, street trees shall be planted adjacent to the curb, forty feet on center or closer, and be a minimum of 4.5 inch caliper, except coconut palms, which shall be a minimum of fifteen feet tall, as follows:
+[Eff 2/24/90; am and comp 10/10/98; comp 2/2/02; comp 12/9/02; am and comp 11/3/05; am and comp [] (Auth: HRS \$\$206E-4, 206E-5, 206E-7) (Imp: HRS \$\$206E-4, 206E-5, 206E-7) - §15-23-142 Landscaping. (a) The authority recognizes the aesthetic, ecological, and economic value of landscaping and requires its use to establish an outstanding visual environment, [to] promote compatibility between land uses by reducing impacts of specific developments, and [to] enhance and define public and private spaces. - (b) All required yards shall be landscaped, except that front yards may be paved in accordance with specifications that are subject to review and approval by the executive director if ground floor windows are provided.

+(c) Street trees with shade canopies shall be provided in accordance with specifications that are subject to review and approval by the executive director.
+Unless otherwise approved by the executive director, street trees shall be planted adjacent to the curb, forty feet on center or closer, and be a minimum of 4.5 inch caliper[\(\tau\) except coconut palms, which shall be a minimum of fifteen feet tall].
+Suggested street trees for the makai area are, as follows, but alternative canopy trees may be proposed:

 Street Botanical Name Common Name

-Ala Moana Boulevard Cocos Nuciferas Coconut Palm
+[Ala Moana Boulevard Cocos Nuciferas Coconut Palm]

 Cooke Cordia Subcordata True Kou

 Coral Cordia Subcordata True Kou

-Ilalo Keawe Samanea Saman Monkey Pod
+Tlala Samanea Saman Monkey Pod

-Cordia Subcordata True Kou
+Ilalo Keawe Cordia Subcordata True Kou

 Koula Cordia Subcordata True Kou

 Ohe Cordia Subcordata True Kou

 Olomehani Cordia Subcordata True Kou

 Punchbowl Cordia Subcordata True Kou

 South Cordia Subcordata True Kou

-- (d) The planting, removal, and maintenance of street trees within the public right-of-way fronting any development lot shall be subject to the approval of the department of parks and recreation, city and county of Honolulu. - (e) The planting, removal, and maintenance of trees within the front yard setback area of any development lot or nonconforming property shall be subject to the approval of the executive director.
-Any tree six inches or greater in trunk diameter shall not be removed except under the following conditions: - (1) There are no alternatives to removal to achieve appropriate development on the site; - (2) The tree is a hazard to public safety or welfare; - (3) The tree is dead, diseased, or otherwise irretrievably damaged; or

-(4) The applicant can demonstrate that the tree is unnecessary due to overcrowding of vegetation.
+(d) The planting, removal, and maintenance of street trees within the public right-of-way fronting any development lot shall be subject to the approval of the department of planning and permitting and the department of parks and recreation, division of urban forestry, city and county of Honolulu.

+- (e) The planting, removal, and maintenance of trees within the front yard setback area of any development lot or nonconforming property shall be subject to the approval of the executive director.
+Any tree six inches or greater in trunk diameter shall not be removed except under the following conditions: - (1) There are no alternatives to removal to achieve appropriate development on the site; - (2) The tree is a hazard to public safety or welfare; - (3) The tree is dead, diseased, or otherwise irretrievably damaged; or - (4) The applicant can demonstrate that the tree is unnecessary due to overcrowding of vegetation.